 Every insurance company has its own set of rates and policies.
 Costs will also vary depending on how you run your business and what types of insurance you need.

 The College of Agricultural Sciences & Natural Resources created a technical report of a Texas vineyard budget in the Texas Hill County region.
-They surmised that a 20-acre vineyard would spend $20 per acre on liability insurance.
+They surmised that:

 Why it Makes Sense to Have a Winery in Texas